sunildparihar/upstock/README.md

 * It starts logging server performance stats only after receiving first valid subscription from any client.
 * It stops logging after the last trade is processed.
 * Performance Stats are logged at a configured interval.
 It's configured as "perf.tracker.capture.interval.millis" under trade-server module application.properties file.
+* It restarts logging when workers are restarted

 Sample perf log stat: